 |0.7 mi.
 Northwest of Central the Bottom||Saba|

-For more information about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this extensive Caribbean snorkeling article.
+For more information concerning snorkeling, including suggestions and helpful tips for beginners and "pros" check out our extensive discussion of snorkeling in the Caribbean.

 A day of snorkeling on Saba may not be interspersed with hours lying in the soft sand under the sun, but the sights to be seen underwater off this coast are equally as impressive as any other island in the Caribbean and you should definitely make sure you make time to participate in this beloved sport.